Data Processing Agreement

 Corporate documents Certificates of incorporation, articles of association, shareholder registers, financial statements, business licences, proof of address documents

 Biometric data Facial images and liveness video collected during identity verification checks.
-Processed and retained by Sub-processor ComplyCube only — KYC Genie does not store biometric data on its own systems.
+Processed and retained by the relevant Sub-processor providing identity verification services only - KYC Genie does not store biometric data on its own systems.

 Screening and risk data AML, sanctions, and PEP screening results; adverse media findings; risk scores; KYC status and review history; identity verification outcomes